lkankowski/arduino-multi-relay2/README.md

   * RELAY_STARTUP_ON or RELAY_STARTUP_OFF - optional, startup state
   * RELAY_IMPULSE - optional, relay is turned on only for short period of time (defined in constant RELAY_IMPULSE_INTERVAL, 250ms by default), ignored for DING_DONG and REED_SWITCH buttons
 * relay dependOn - ID of relay that needs to be turned on before this one
-* relay description - reported on MySensor Gateway, can help identify device on initial configuration in Home Automation System, can be empty ("")
+* relay description - reported on MySensor Gateway, can help identify device on initial configuration in Home Automation System, max.
+25 chars, can be empty ("")

 ```
 const ButtonConfigDef gButtonConfig[] = {